iptesiddhi/Mumbai-Tourism/README.md

 # Mumbai-Tourism
 Mumbai Tourism will tell user to find popular places to visit in Mumbai.
-People who visit Mumbai to see it's beautiful places,for them it this website will guide them.
+Mumbai-tourism will help people who visit Mumbai to see it's beautiful places.